-How I make the most of all my Sharesight portfolios
+How I make the most of my Sharesight portfolios

-If you’ve been using Sharesight for a while, you’re probably aware that you can use Sharesight for Free to track up to 10 holdings in one portfolio, and when you upgrade to an Investor, Expert or Sharesight Pro plan you unlock additional portfolios based on the plan you select.
+If you’ve been using Sharesight for a while, you’re probably aware that you can use Sharesight for Free to track up to 10 holdings in one portfolio, and when you upgrade to an Investor, Expert or Sharesight's professional plan plan you unlock additional portfolios based on the plan you select.

 But if you’re like me, you may only need a handful of portfolios to track the shares you actually own.
 If that’s the case, you may be left with a couple unused portfolios.
 As the saying goes, a Sharesight portfolio is a terrible thing to waste.
 Since you’ve got access to those extra portfolios as part of your premium plan, you may as well use them to become a better investor.
 In this article, I’ll share how I use my portfolios to track my:

 This is made up of shares I’ve bought locally (on the ASX) since I started investing on my own a few years ago.
 At time of writing, it includes 13 holdings (mostly ETFs and a few individual shares).
 I track this portfolio very closely, both on my laptop and on the Sharesight mobile app.

 I’m from Canada and I participated in an RRSP (registered retirement savings plan) before moving to Australia.
 The portfolio is made up of a couple mutual funds traded on the TSE so it’s in Canadian dollars.
 This is a portfolio that I no longer contribute to directly, but I do reinvest the dividends.
 Although it’s not a portfolio I track very closely, I’ve loaded it into Sharesight so I can check in on it from time to time (and also because the reports offered by my broker are really terrible).